Skip to Content

 This means that cowboys don’t really walk much (they were on horseback), so traditional cowboy boots (high heels) actually don’t give walkers the best support.

-If you plan to wear cowboy boots for walking, heavy work, outdoor activities (picnic, mountain climbing, hiking…), you should choose cowboy boots with walking heels (about 1.5 inch high heels) to have the best support.
+If you plan to wear cowboy boots for walking, heavy work, or outdoor activities (picnic, mountain climbing, hiking…), you should choose cowboy boots with walking heels (about 1.5-inch high heels) to have the best support.

-If you drive a lot, or wear cowboy boots for fashion or don’t plan on wearing cowboy boots all day long, then you can opt for high heeled cowboy boots.
+If you drive a lot or wear cowboy boots for fashion, or don’t plan on wearing cowboy boots all day long, you can opt for high-heeled cowboy boots instead.

-Not only cowboy boots, you should also avoid using high heel shoes to work on the ranch since they can affect your leg health.
+Not only cowboy boots, you should also avoid using high-heeled shoes to work on the ranch since they can affect your leg health.

 So use the right cowboy boots for the right purposes, they won’t hurt your knees.